 UniVert

-Precision Mechanical Testing on Your Lab Bench
+Precision Mechanical Test Machine for Your Lab Bench

 The compact size and budget-friendly price of the UniVert S makes it possible to access testing capabilities exactly when and where they’re needed.
 The larger force capacities and extended range of the UniVert 1kN and 10kN are suitable for a wide range of materials.